 When it first came out, Borderlands seemed like a bizarre video game Frankenstein: the mission structure of World of Warcraft, the loot system of Diablo, the humor of Conker’s Bad Fur Day, all wrapped up in a Halo-style shooter.
-But over five years and two sequels later, the novelty has worn off and we’re left to consider quality apart from influence.
+But over ten years, two sequels, and cross-platforming that includes Macs and all the usual suspect consoles, the novelty has worn off and we’re left to consider quality apart from influence.

 Luckily, Borderlands holds up, at least from a gameplay perspective.
 The general gunplay has weight and variety, particularly with some of the stranger guns’ bullet effects.
 An early unique shotgun sends out flowing waves of electricity, while later weapons may fire rockets with other elemental effects.
 The randomized arsenal is still impressive, even as it’s been expanded in more recent installments.
 There’s nothing quite like picking up a colored drop and testing out its wild firepower.

 The game’s world, the planet of Pandora, retains much of its original charm.
 Claptrap’s crass enthusiasm has always walked the line between endearing and annoying, but the performances here are more muted than in a sequels.
 That may be a plus to people who wanted their shooter with a little less “attitude.”

 The cel-shaded visuals basically protect Borderlands from showing its technical age.
 Still, the structure leaves me wanting more.
 The game dipped its toes in cartoon style, but simple fetch and elimination missions don’t convey that attitude during gameplay.
 It can feel like long stretches of grind, punctuated by moments of character.